 - Add the salmon filets into pan and sear on both sides.

 - Remove the salmon from pan and set aside.

 - In the same skillet, add in more butter and cook garlic.

-- Then pour in stock, cream, and wine, and let it come to a simmer.
+- Then pour in the stock, wine, and lemon juice and let it come to a simmer.

 - Sprinkle freshly grated cheese into the skillet, the sauce will thicken.

 - Then add in the capers and stir together will sauce.

 - Add salmon filets back into the skillet and spoon sauce over salmon.

 - Serve as is or alongside your favorite side dishes.